KweenMother/Kween-of-Kodi/README.md

 > This wasn’t a fix.
 > It was a **revolution in home networking**.
-> And now I own every byte I pay for.
+> And now I own every bite I pay for.
 >
 > Checkout: [Kween's Ultimate Kodi Installation Guide](https://kweenmother.github.io/Kween-of-Kodi/)